MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootImage.md

 ```

 ### -Path

-Specifies the location of the original WIM file for the boot image.
+Specify the network path of the original WIM file for the boot image.

 ```yaml
 Type: String